-Apple’s MacBook Air has long set the standard when it comes to all-day performance.
-Apple claimed that the Air can last for 12 hours of wireless web browsing or up to 13 hours of iTunes movie playback, but we found that Air lasted for around eight hours in our web browsing test.
-Dell claims up to 13 hours when streaming Netflix videos or wireless web browsing, and up to 22 hours of productivity tasks on the FHD model of the XPS 13.
+Apple’s MacBook Air had long set the standard when it comes to all-day performance.
+Apple claimed that the Air can last for 12 hours of wireless web browsing or up to 13 hours of iTunes movie playback, but we found that Air only lasted for around eight hours in our web browsing test.
+With the new XPS 13, we reviewed the model with the battery-hogging 4K display.
+It only lasted us 6.7 hours when web browsing, and seven hours when looping a video.
+That said, we recommend the configuration with the standard 1080p panel, where you can expect it top what you get on the MacBook Air.

 To protect your data, both laptops rely on biometric security.
 Fingerprint-based Touch ID is standard on all MacBook Air configurations, while a Windows Hello fingerprint scanner is an optional feature on select XPS 13 configurations.
 Both laptops support enhanced workflow when paired with a smartphone. iPhone users will benefit from better hand-off and integration with MacOS on the Air, while the XPS 13’s downloadable Dell Mobile Connect app will give similar benefits to Windows 10 users who also carry an iOS or Android smartphone.

 The XPS 13 is the better entry-level option

-Ultimately, the decision to go with an XPS 13 or a MacBook Air boils down to your investment in either the Windows 10 or MacOS ecosystem.
-If you’re an existing MacOS or iPhone user, upgrading to the MacBook Air may be a natural decision — you won’t need to re-purchase your Mac apps and Apple’s Continuity feature allows a seamless workflow between the Air and your iOS smartphone.
+Ultimately, the decision to go with an MacBook Air boils down to your investment in either the Windows 10 or MacOS ecosystem.
+If you’re an existing MacOS or iPhone user, upgrading to the MacBook Air may be a natural decision — you won’t need to re-purchase your Mac apps and Apple’s Continuity feature allows a seamless workflow between the Air and your iOS smartphone.or a

-But if you’re looking for value, the XPS 13 delivers more performance.
-There’s no apples-to-apples comparisons in terms of configurations, but the $1,100 XPS 13 with the quad-core Core i5 model and 8GB of RAM is pretty close.
-That’s smaller and cheaper than the MacBook Air — and considerably more powerful.
+But if you’re looking for value, thedelivers more performance for your money.
+There are no apples-to-apples comparisons in terms of configurations, but the $1,209 XPS 13 quad-core Core i5 model and 8GB of RAM is pretty close.
+That’s about the same price as the $1,200 entry-level MacBook Air — and considerably more powerful.
+Overall, it’s the laptop we’d choose every time.